-- Are the eyes moving normally?
-Are they aligned normally?
+Are the eyes moving properly?
+Are they aligned?

-If there seems to be a problem (something blocking the light, the vision is unequal, a problem with the movement of the eyes), the pediatrician or school nurse might recommend a visit to an eye specialist, also known as a pediatric ophthalmologist.
+If there seems to be a problem (something blocking the light, unequal vision, or concern with movement), the pediatrician or school nurse might recommend a visit to an eye specialist such as a pediatric ophthalmologist.

-Sometimes these problems will be found before the child develops amblyopia.
-In most children with amblyopia, however, the vision has already started to worsen by the time they visit the doctor.
+Sometimes problems can be found before the child develops amblyopia.
+In most children with amblyopia, however, the vision has already started to get worse by the time they visit the doctor.

 How is amblyopia treated?

-- Eye drops: In cases of mild amblyopia, the doctor might recommend using an eye drop called atropine in the “good” eye instead of a patch.
-Atropine blurs near vision by dilating the eye, which makes it impossible for that eye to focus close up.
-This forces the “bad” eye to do most of the work while the child is playing with toys, eating, drawing, or reading.
+Eye drops: In cases of mild amblyopia, the doctor might recommend using an eye drop called atropine in the “good” eye instead of a patch.
+Atropine blurs near vision (up close), but may have a smaller effect at distance vision, as well.
+Like a patch, atropine drops force the weaker eye to do most of the work, making it stronger in the process.

 Your doctor will discuss with you what treatment is most appropriate for your child.